 Repairs are necessary for the sale to close

-Potential homebuyers and lenders may recommend that you fix a leaky sink, re-shingle or patch a roof, schedule a glass window repair, and fix a cracked foundation.
+Potential homebuyers and lenders may recommend that you fix a leaky sink, re-shingle or patch a roof, schedule a glass window repair, get door mesh replacement, and fix a cracked foundation.
 Some of these fixes are native to being a homeowner, but if you don’t want to do it yourself, you will have to negotiate that in (or out) of your contract.
 These costs can stack up to a major investment, so be sure to exhaust all due diligence when determining the value of your home before and after repairs, and other services such as pest control—you may be adding value beyond what the homebuyer has agreed to pay.
 If there are signs of a termite infestation in your home, contact a termite control company at once before it affects the value of your property.
 You may also need to contact an oil tank removal service if there’s an old oil tank your property that could be a fire hazard.
 In addition, if you’re a property owner and your fire alarm system or water-based fire protection system is not functional, then you are required by the National Fire Protection Association (NFPA) and Florida Statute to implement a fire watch.
 Seek expert help from professional Fire Watch Services in Greenacres.
 Apply epoxy coatings for bund wall lining to add a reliable barrier against chemical leaks.
 You may also consider using Advanced Bund Lining Solutions.

 Property taxes must be paid in full up to date of closing